eddiecaballero/Label-My-Stuff/README.md

  A universal app published to the App Store in order to help users keep inventory by generating, printing and scanning QR codes.

- Remarkably enough it is still backward compatible all the way back to iOS 6!
+ Remarkably enough it was still backward compatible all the way back to iOS 6 until very recently.

  Uses Core Data.